Hans-Peter Wild Talent Scholarships Find answers to your questions regarding a scholarship application

 How is it decided who gets a Hans-Peter Wild Talent Scholarship?

-A scholarship selection committee reviews the applications submitted in due form and time and decides who should receive a funding by taking into consideration the relevant criteria (see “Which selection criteria are essential?).
-Decisive for the selection is also the overall picture of the applicants, which results from the CV, the motivation presented in the online application form and the letters of recommendation submitted.
+A scholarship selection committee reviews the applications submitted in due form and time and decides who should receive a funding by taking into consideration the relevant criteria (see “Which criteria are essential?).
+The overall picture of the applicants is also decisive for the selection, this includes the CV, the motivation presented in the online application form and the letters of recommendation submitted.

 Will I receive confirmation on the status of the application and selection process?

 Please understand that we cannot provide any feedback on the current status during the ongoing application and selection process.
-After completion of the application and selection process, every applicant will be notified by email.
-These emails will probably be sent in September.
+After completion of the application and selection process, every applicant will be digitally notified in September.